lupyuen2/autotest-nuttx-sg2000/README.md

 We are now running Daily Automated Testing of [Apache NuttX RTOS](https://github.com/lupyuen/nuttx-sg2000) on a Real Milk-V Duo S SBC (Sophgo SG2000 SoC)...

 1. Download the [Automated Daily Build](https://github.com/lupyuen/nuttx-sg2000#nuttx-automated-daily-build-for-sg2000) to TFTP Server

-1. TODO: Power on our SBC with an [IKEA Smart Power Plug via Home Assistant](https://lupyuen.github.io/articles/tftp#whats-next)
+1. Power on our SBC with an [IKEA Smart Power Plug via Home Assistant](https://lupyuen.github.io/articles/tftp#whats-next)

 1. Our SBC boots the Daily Build over TFTP

 1. Capture the Automated Testing Log and write to the Release Notes

 Like this...